clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/best-practices/overtime-management.md

 ## Create activities for overtime

 The example below uses a new activity named Calls.
-Follow these steps for all activities that you want to be able to schedule as overtime work, i.e. for Calls or Emails, but not for Illness or Public holiday.
+Follow these steps for all activities that you want to be able to schedule as overtime work, i.e. for Calls or Emails, but not for Illness or Holiday.

 1. {% link_new Create and configure the activity | features/administration/activities.md %} **Calls**.
 2. Duplicate the activity **Calls** and name the new one **Calls overtime**.
 You do not need to add skills to this activity.